Spiral order from orientationally correlated random bonds in classical XY models: Random impurities: dilute limit

-Let us now turn to the case of randomly distributed impurities that occupy a fraction $n^{\,}_{\mathrm{imp}}$ of the sites of the cubic host lattice $\Lambda$.
-We assume again that the relevant contenders for the ground state are given by configurations defined by Eqs.\ (\ref{eq: def sigma F}) and (\ref{eq: def sigma AF}).
-In (\ref{eq: def sigma AF}), one should now set $\ell=1$, since only the lattice constant of the cubic host lattice $\Lambda$ is relevant.
+In this section, we study randomly distributed impurities that occupy a fraction $n^{\,}_{\mathrm{imp}}$ of the sites of the cubic host lattice $\Lambda$.
+We assume again that the relevant contenders for the ground state are given by Eqs.~(\ref{eq: def sigma F}) and (\ref{eq: def sigma AF}).
+In Eq.~(\ref{eq: def sigma AF}), we set $\ell=1$, since only the lattice constant of the cubic host lattice $\Lambda$ is relevant.
 These configurations are expected to come reasonably close to the true ground state and the relevant competing metastable configurations.
-However, it is clear that they will differ in the orientation of a few spins (the relative fraction of which is expected to becoming increasingly small as $n^{\,}_{\mathrm{imp}}\to 0$) from the simple configurations (\ref{eq: def sigma F}) and (\ref{eq: def sigma AF}).
-We will come back to this issue below.
+However, they will differ in the orientation of a few spins from the simple configurations (\ref{eq: def sigma F}) and (\ref{eq: def sigma AF}).
+The relative fraction of these spins becomes increasingly small as $n^{\,}_{\mathrm{imp}}\to0$, as discussed below.